microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 This allows you to configure which providers are run by default and to supply any authorization keys needed to access the service.

+You can also extend msticpyconfig to include additional sections to support other authentication and configuration options such as MDATP API connections.
+Refer to documentation on these features for required structures.

 Comment configuration file sample
 ---------------------------------